Dziban-dev/BBone_Blender_Addon/README.md

 - You can now link and unlink BBone Mesh from BBone Armature.

-- You can link or relink BBone armature by selecting the armature and the mesh targe or the other way around.
+- You can link or relink BBone armatures by selecting the armature and the mesh targe or the other way around.

 - You can now symetrize selected bones over the X axis on Edit Mode.